eat-together-team/eat-together/README.md

 npm install --global expo-cli
 ```

-3. Clone this repo.
-4. In the home/main directory of this repo, install all required libraries/dependencies:
+3. In the home/main directory of this repo, install all required libraries/dependencies:

 ```jsx
 npm install